Ekaterina110697/Ekaterina110697/README.md

 # Hi there :v:
 ## My name is Ekaterina!
-At the moment I am a novice Python developer.
+At the moment I am a beginner Python developer.

 :eyes:  I am currently studying Python, Django, Django REST framework, SQL, Docker

-:bulb: All of my projects are available in my [my repositories](https://github.com/Ekaterina110697?tab=repositories)
+:bulb: All of my projects are available in [my repositories](https://github.com/Ekaterina110697?tab=repositories)

 :email: How to connect me: